microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 ### Perform code analysis

-For C++ samples, make sure samples build clean with no warnings or errors.
+Make sure samples build clean with no warnings or errors.

-For C# samples, run FxCop.

 ### Verify accessibility